alevnyacow/revars/README.md

 # 📜 API

-There is one method you can import from this package.
+There is one method you can import from this package:

 ### <a id='build-revar'></a>**buildRevar**